epiphyt/block-control/readme.txt

 You can contribute to the code on [GitHub](https://github.com/epiphyt/block-control).

 == Changelog ==

+= 1.1.11 =
+* We fixed the hide by date setting if only one of the dates is used.

 = 1.1.10 =
 * We fixed the hide by date setting if both settings are in the future or both are in the past.